Business Building

 Step 3: Indicate whether you will create a series LLC

 A series LLC is a special type of LLC where the articles of the organization allow for unlimited separation of membership interests, operations, and assets into different series.
-Each individual series operates like a separate entity with a unique name, separate books and records, and bank account.
+Each individual series operates like a separate entity with a unique name, separate books and records, and bank accounts.
 Series LLCs may have different members and managers in each.
 North Carolina allows this form of LLC.

 Step 4: List your registered agent